Computationally efficient inference for latent position network models: Experiments

 In the first study, we focus only on the approximation of the log-likelihood, i.e. we analyse the error introduced when \eqref{eq:likelihood_1} is replaced with the noisy counterpart in \eqref{eq:noisy_likelihood_1}.

 First, we generate random LPMs with global parameters set to $\beta = 0.5$ and $\theta = \log\left( 3 \right)$, and with latent positions drawn uniformly in the rectangle $\mathcal{S}_{\mathcal{Z}}$.
 This combination of parameters yields realised networks where about $10\%$ of the possible edges appear.
-We simulate $1000$ networks for each value of $N$ varying in the set $\left\{ 200, 400, 600, 800, 1000 \right\}$.
+We simulate $100$ networks for each value of $N$ varying in the set $\left\{ 100, 250, 500, 1000, 2500, 5000, 10000 \right\}$.
 For each of these realised networks, we evaluate the exact log-likelihood function derived from \eqref{eq:likelihood_1} for the true parameter values.

 On each axis, the interval $[-1,1]$ is segmented in $M=8$ adjacent intervals of the same length, hence obtaining a grid of $64$ squared boxes of side length $1/4$.
 The noisy log-likelihood derived from \eqref{eq:noisy_likelihood_1} is thus evaluated using such grid.
-The same procedure is repeated on the same networks using two finer grids determined by $M = 12$ and $M = 16$, respectively.
-Note that the finest grid contains $256$ boxes; hence, it may give a computational advantage only when $N$ is particularly large.
+In fact, the same procedure is repeated on the same networks using various grids determined by $M$ in the set $\left\{ 8, 16, 32, 64 \right\}$.
+Note that the highest values of $N$ and $M$ are rather extreme: $N=10000$ gives networks so large that even storing or working with the adjacency matrix is computer intensive (in fact our implementation does not require calculating the adjacency matrix at any stage); $M = 64$ gives a grid which contains $4096$ boxes, so, for several $N$ values, we would have more boxes than data points.
+This scenario is proposed only to provide a more complete assessment, since having these many boxes (compared to nodes) defeats the whole purpose of applying our procedure.